August Wilson Theatre: Late 2010s to present

 The musical Groundhog Day opened at the theater in April 2017 and stayed until that September.
 It was followed at the end of the year by a concert: Home for the Holidays with Candice Glover, Josh Kaufman, Bianca Ryan, Peter and Evynne Hollens, and Danny Aiello.'
 The musical Mean Girls opened at the August Wilson in April 2018.
 Mean Girls played its final performance on March 11, 2020; the next day, all Broadway theaters temporarily closed due to the COVID-19 pandemic.
 During the August Wilson's closure, its marquee was typically dimmed to memorialize pandemic victims.
 The marquee was re-lit in November 2020 to commemorate a longtime Jujamcyn stagehand killed in an accident at the Winter Garden Theatre.
 Mean Girls was officially canceled in January 2021, while the theater was still closed.

 As part of a settlement with the United States Department of Justice in 2021, Jujamcyn agreed to improve disabled access at its five Broadway theaters, including the August Wilson.
 Also during the COVID-19 shutdown, the Shuberts, Nederlanders, and Jujamcyn had pledged to increase racial and cultural diversity in their theaters, including naming at least one theater for a Black theatrical personality.
 Jujamcyn was the only theatrical organization that had already named a theater for a Black artist.
 (Note: In 2022, the Shuberts renamed the Cort Theatre for actor James Earl Jones, while the Nederlanders renamed the Brooks Atkinson Theatre for actress Lena Horne.)
 The theater reopened on August 4, 2021, with Antoinette Nwandu's play Pass Over, making it the first Broadway house to resume performances during the COVID-19 pandemic.
 Pass Over had a limited run, closing in October 2021.
 A limited engagement of Slave Play was then announced, running from November 2021 to January 2022.
 This was followed in April 2022 by a revival of the musical Funny Girl, which ran until September 2023.
 Jujamcyn and Ambassador Theatre Group (ATG) agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the August Wilson.
 In July 2023, Jordan Roth sold a 93 percent stake in Jujamcyn's five theaters, including the August Wilson Theatre, to ATG and Providence Equity.

 The revival of the musical Cabaret opened at the August Wilson in April 2024, and the theater was converted into a theatre in the round in advance of Cabarets opening.
 A mezzanine seating area was built within part of the backstage area; new seats were installed around a turntable stage; and the theater was rethemed as the Kit Kat Club, with an entrance in an alleyway.
 These modifications doubled the theater's usual capacity and were specifically intended to accommodate Cabaret, which ran until September 2025.
-A stage adaptation of Dog Day Afternoon is at the theatre in March 2026, running until that June.
+A stage adaptation of Dog Day Afternoon opened at the theatre in March 2026, running until that June.
+Paranormal Activity – A New Story Live on Broadway opened at the August Wilson in August 2026.